rackerlabs/design-system/_component_design/loading-indicators.md

 {% column left:"hxCol-4 hxCol-xs-12 hxCol-sm-12 hxCol-md-4 hxCol-lg-4" %}

-Animation can be used in loading indicators to reinforce that back-end systems are performing load operations.
+Animation can be used in loading indicators to visually indicate that back-end systems are performing load operations.
 The following are best practice for animating spinner icons:

 - Use a simple animation.
 - Rotate icons 360 degrees in 0.8 seconds.